Garry Hogg

 Garry Hogg (1902-1976) was an English writer, journalist, reviewer, broadcaster and lecturer.

 Education

 He studied English Language and Literature at Wadham College, University of Oxford, and went on to become a schoolmaster.
 He was an officer of the National Book League from 1945 to 1948.
+He is remembered fondly in the memoirs of children's author and historian, Geoffrey Trease.